tmulligan98/ase-project-backend/README.md

 - It will take some time to load it up
-- After you can see the backend app starting on 0.0.0.0:8000/ and to validate if the instance is connected to database, run:- docker exec -it mysql_db bash, and you will be entered in a mysql shell.
+- After you can see the backend app starting on 0.0.0.0:8000/ and to validate if the instance is connected to database, run:- docker exec -it postgresql_db bash, and you will be entered in a postgresql shell.

+docker-compose down --volumes
+to reset

 ## Running Tests and Code Quality